xdvom03/klaus/documentation.md

 Eventually, the bucket will only be used for moving or copying (which may end up deprecated - so far, no duplication is present in training files).
 The other options should happen locally.

-# Language choice
+# Design choices

 ## Natural language

 I study articles in English because they are the most available.
-This creates numerous problems with miltiple meanings of a given word, but avoids most problems related to different forms of a given forms.
-No stemming is included in the hopes that the limited morphology of English may be a help instead of a hindrance.
-In theory, the program could easily distinguish between languages, but further distinctions would have to be built up for each language on its own, which is too much redundant work for a one-man project.
+This creates numerous problems with multiple meanings of a given word, but avoids most problems related to different forms of a given word (stemming in English is manageable automatically for most words).
+A non-English folder is only added as a surface-level class, not further divided once the correct language is reached.
+It is only there to help if the crawler were to accidentally enter a non-English site.

 ## Programming paradigm

 Common Lisp is a reasonably fast (when optimised) multi-paradigm language.
-The computational part of the program (classification) is written in a mostly functional style, while some text editing, file-building portions and the crawlers are written imperatively.
-There is no need for OOP as all data strutures are simple - corpuses are hash tables, sites are strings.
+The analytical part of the program (classification) is written in a mostly functional style, while text manipulation algorithms, data storage and retrieval, and crawlers are wrtitten imperatively.
+There is no need for OOP as all data strutures are simple - corpuses are hash tables, sites are strings - and without associated actions.

 CL's main drawback is its shortage of well-made libraries, which is the most visible with the GUI.

+## Data storage

+# Speed

+fast-substr-check is rought twice as fast as a full substring check in the average case

 # Used libraries